Murisss/Murisss/README.md

 ## Night Notes

-> I enjoy building things that combine precision and imagination.
+> I enjoy exploring the space between creativity and technology.
-> For me, technology is not only about making something work —
-> it is also about making it feel clear, useful, and meaningful.
+> I like turning simple ideas into digital experiences, visual stories,
+> and interactive worlds that feel meaningful and engaging.

 A few words that describe me:

 - curious
+- creative
 - adaptable
-- detail-oriented
-- creative
+- thoughtful
-- always learning
+- always exploring

 ---